 Before you cut that ribbon …

 Hyphenated street numbers aren’t the only oddball idiom for Queens real estate.
 For example, height restrictions are taken very seriously.
 They exist almost everywhere, of course, but in Queens, there’s an actual reason.
-You’re not going to get a variance just by showing up at a zoning board meeting because, as stated at the top of this post, Queens has airports — really busy, international airports.
+You’re not going to get a variance just by showing up at a zoning board meeting.
+As stated at the top of this post, Queens has airports — really busy, international airports.
 Just as most of southern Queens is in the JFK flight path, most of northern Queens — including Long Island City, is in LaGuardia’s.
 The FAA recently forced the developers of the planned Court Square City View to rein in their ambitions for a 984-foot tower to a more modest 780 feet.
-Upon completion, it would still be the tallest building in Queens and, considering LaGuardia’s holding pattern is as low as 3,000 feet, that’s a good thing.
+Upon completion, it would still be the tallest building in Queens.
+Considering LaGuardia’s holding pattern is as low as 3,000 feet, that’s a good thing.

 - New construction: 39.3% of market share